PeDRA is supported by a small group of staff, one consultant, and one fellow who each play a unique role within the organization.

 Sheila helped launch and establish PeDRA and served as Executive Director from 2015 – 2019.
 Sheila has worked in dermatology for nearly two decades.
 She founded a consulting practice to help health organizations modernize and become agents of change.
 Sheila also worked at the executive level in health advocacy for the National Psoriasis Foundation and over the years, has provided leadership to a broad dermatology and health advocacy community.
 In her free time, Sheila explores exquisite Central Oregon through cycling, hiking and Nordic skiing, is an adoring grandparent, and a fiction-reading fanatic.

-Jenn Dawson, Membership and Outreach Liaison EMAIL ME
+Jenn Dawson, Outreach Manager EMAIL ME

 Katherine Devenport, Research Coordinator EMAIL ME